 For Groups who identify a Group Medical Officer or similar position, such Group officers shall be ex-officio voting members of the Medical Committee.

-The Chair/CMO may appoint additional interested ASRC members to the Medical Committee with the advice and consent of the current Medical Committee membership.
+The Chair may appoint additional interested ASRC members to the Medical Committee with the advice and consent of the current Medical Committee membership.

-The Chair/CMO may remove members from Medical Committee with the advice and consent of the current Medical Committee membership.
+The Chair may remove members from Medical Committee with the advice and consent of the current Medical Committee membership.

-Chair/Conference Medical Officer:

-The Chair of the ASRC Medical Committee shall also be known as the Conference Medical Officer (CMO).
+Chair:

-The Chair/CMO shall be appointed by the Conference Operations Officer with the advice and consent of the ASRC Board of Directors.
+The Chair shall be appointed by the Chair of the ASRC Board of Directors.

-The Chair/CMO shall be supervised by, and report to, the Conference Operations Officer.
+The Chair shall be supervised by, and report to, the Chair of the ASRC Board of Directors.

-The Chair/CMO serves at the pleasure of the ASRC Board of Directors.
+The Chair serves at the pleasure of the Chair of ASRC Board of Directors.

-Vice-Chair/Assistant Conference Medical Officer:

-The Vice-Chair of the ASRC Medical Committee shall also be known as the Assistant Conference Medical Officer (Assistant CMO).
+Vice-Chair:

-The Vice-Chair/Assistant CMO shall be appointed by the Conference Operations Officer with the advice and consent of the ASRC Board of Directors.
+The Vice-Chair shall be appointed by the Chair of the ASRC Board of Directors.

-The Vice-Chair/Assistant CMO serves at the pleasure of the ASRC Board of Directors.
+The Vice-Chair serves at the pleasure of the Chair of the ASRC Board of Directors.

-The Vice-Chair/Assistant CMO shall carry out duties as assigned by the Chair/CMO.
+The Vice-Chair shall carry out duties as assigned by the Chair.

-The Vice-Chair/Assistant CMO shall serve as understudy for the Chair/CMO; the Chair/CMO shall mentor the Vice-Chair/Assistant CMO with the expectation that, at some point, the Vice-Chair/Assistant CMO shall become Chair/CMO.
+The Vice-Chair shall serve as understudy for the Chair; the Chair shall mentor the Vice-Chair with the expectation that, at some point, the Vice-Chair shall become Chair.

 Meetings: Meetings of the Medical Committee shall be at the discretion of the Committee.
 Committee business may be conducted by email or other electronic means at the discretion of the Committee.
 Records of all votes, with relevant prior discussion, and all formal meetings, shall be filed with the conference Secretary and placed in the ASRC Archive.